 • reducing transport emissions through integrated transport planning that put bicycles before cars, and enabling green mobility for a mode share shift from 5% public transportation use to 70%.

 • reducing non-renewable energy use through super low energy buildings with efficient cooling systems, smart features and renewable energy installations

 • 34% reduction in freshwater demand through a dual-purpose water treatment plant, rainwater harvesting and water saving devices

 • 63.5% reduction in landfill waste with extensive recycling, food maceration and composting

 These initiatives are aligned with the Low Carbon Cities Framework and the 13th Sustainable Development Goal that calls for greater efforts in reducing greenhouse gas emissions and increasing resilience against climate change.

-The Penang South Islands (PSI) project comes with ecology offset programmes that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.
+The Penang South Island (PSI) project comes with ecology offset programmes that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.

 • planting of mangroves at locations advised by the Forestry Department;